melissa0987/recipeManager/README.md

 ---

 ### 🧠 Learning Objectives

-Students and contributors working on this project will learn to:

 - Build desktop GUI applications with PyQt6
 - Design and implement modular systems for maintainability